Date: 24 January 2019

 Establishing a national IP appeals court has been a frequent topic of discussion in China since the opening of specialised IP courts in 2014.
 Recently, the National People’s Congress, China’s national legislator, issued a decision approving the establishment of an IP Tribunal within the Supreme People’s Court.
 The new IP Tribunal came into effect on 1 January 2019.

-In our 2017 edition of Patent issues, we reported on the increasing number of patent lawsuits in China.
+In our Autumn 2017 Patent Issues edition, we reported on the increasing number of patent lawsuits in China.
 The figures for 2017 continue the trend.
 The new IP Tribunal will be competent for appeals against first instance civil and administrative judgements or rulings made by the Higher People’s Court, IP court, Intermediate People’s Court, or Beijing IP Court.
 It will also be competent to hear “major and complicated first-instance civil and administrative cases” brought before these courts.

 Zhou Qiang, president of the Supreme People’s Court commented: